Amazfit T-Rex 3

 Best for

-It is best for budget-minded outdoor users who want long battery life, strong GPS, rugged build quality, and lots of workout modes without paying flagship prices.
+Best for budget-minded hikers, runners, and outdoor users who want rugged hardware, long battery life, accurate GPS, offline maps, and many sport modes without paying flagship prices.

 Not for